trhdon123/CNM-DACK-InternetBanking-038-051-100/README.md

 - Final term project for subject **_New Technology in Software development_** (HCMUS)
 - This is a fork from the [original](https://github.com/vancam038/CNM-DACK-InternetBanking-038-051-100) to complete what haven't done in time to meet my taste (mostly in front-end)
-- Using NodeJs/ExpressJS for back-end; ReactJS/Redux for front-end; MySQL for database
+- Use `NodeJs/ExpressJS` for back-end; `ReactJS/Redux` for front-end; `MySQL` for database
 - Thank you [@vancam038](https://github.com/vancam038) for the journey as well as your great contribution

 ## Todo

-- [ ] fully integrate redux and refactor code for PayAccClient and InternalTransfer pages
+- [x] fully implement redux and refactor code for PayAccClient and InternalTransfer pages
 - [ ] better responsive (for mobile devices?)
 - [ ] add auto-completion for searching customer's contacts
 - [ ] use `webpack`